University of the Rockies Catalog - Student Support, Health, and Safety

 The determination is made after consideration of all available information, including:

-Notice of an interruption in University operations will be distributed promptly to area radio and television stations in Colorado Springs.
-Denver students are encouraged to check the Channel9 News website (9News.com) on a regular basis for school closure information.
+Students are encouraged to check the Channel9 News website (9News.com) on a regular basis for school closure information.
 Also, the SendWordNow alert will be used to send messages, including updates, directly to those actively enrolled students registered as users of this system.

 Notice of a delayed opening or closure will normally occur before 6:00 am.
 Notice of an early closing will normally occur between 3:00 to 4:00 pm.